HECS Debt Reduction 2025: 20% Cut & New Repayment Threshold

 What Are the HECS/HELP Changes?

-The 20% debt reduction will be applied to all outstanding HECS/HELP debts as of June 1, 2025, before the annual indexation.
-The government has committed to introducing this legislation when Parliament sits from July 22, 2025.
-Once passed, the ATO will retrospectively apply the 20% reduction and adjust the indexation that was applied.
-The new repayment threshold of $67,000 will take effect from July 1, 2025, for the 2025-26 financial year.
+The 20% debt reduction was applied to all outstanding HECS/HELP debts as of June 1, 2025, before the annual indexation.
+The government introduced this legislation when Parliament sat from July 22, 2025.
+The ATO retrospectively applied the 20% reduction and adjusted the indexation that was applied.
+The new repayment threshold of $67,000 took effect from July 1, 2025, for the 2025-26 financial year.

 What Do I Need to Do?

 Nothing!
-The changes will be automatically applied by the Australian Tax Office (ATO).
-If you have an outstanding HECS/HELP debt as of June 1, 2025, the 20% reduction will be automatically applied to your balance.
-You can check your updated debt balance through myGov once the reduction has been processed.
+The changes were automatically applied by the Australian Tax Office (ATO).
+If you had an outstanding HECS/HELP debt as of June 1, 2025, the 20% reduction was automatically applied to your balance.
+You can check your updated debt balance through myGov to see the reduction that was processed.

 What About Indexation?

-On June 1, 2025, indexation of 3.2% will be applied to all student debt as per normal.
-This rate is based on the lower of the Consumer Price Index (CPI) and the Wage Price Index (WPI).
-Once the legislation passes, the ATO will retrospectively apply the 20% reduction and adjust the indexation that was applied.
+On June 1, 2025, indexation of 3.2% was applied to all student debt as per normal.
+This rate was based on the lower of the Consumer Price Index (CPI) and the Wage Price Index (WPI).
+The ATO retrospectively applied the 20% reduction and adjusted the indexation that was applied.

-Should I Pay Off My Debt Before June 1?
+Should I Have Paid Off My Debt Before June 1?

-This is a personal decision that depends on your financial situation.
-If you pay off your debt before June 1, 2025, you won't receive the 20% reduction.
-If you make a voluntary repayment after June 1, 2025, it won't affect the amount of your 20% reduction.
-In some cases, the 20% reduction might result in a credit to your HELP account, which could be refunded if you have no other outstanding debts to the Commonwealth.
+This was a personal decision that depended on your financial situation.
+If you paid off your debt before June 1, 2025, you didn't receive the 20% reduction.
+If you made a voluntary repayment after June 1, 2025, it didn't affect the amount of your 20% reduction.
+In some cases, the 20% reduction resulted in a credit to your HELP account, which could be refunded if you had no other outstanding debts to the Commonwealth.

-Around one million Australians will benefit from these changes.
-The changes apply to all types of student loans, including HECS-HELP, FEE-HELP, VET Student Loans, Australian Apprenticeship Support Loans, Student Start-up Loans, and the Student Financial Supplement Scheme.
-Around 70% of people repaying a HELP debt are 35 or younger, so this will particularly help younger Australians during a critical time for saving and major life decisions.
+Around one million Australians benefited from these changes.
+The changes applied to all types of student loans, including HECS-HELP, FEE-HELP, VET Student Loans, Australian Apprenticeship Support Loans, Student Start-up Loans, and the Student Financial Supplement Scheme.
+Around 70% of people repaying a HELP debt are 35 or younger, so this particularly helped younger Australians during a critical time for saving and major life decisions.

 Key Takeaways